First Financial (NASDAQ:THFF) Upgraded to “Buy” by Zacks Investment Research

-Zacks Investment Research upgraded shares of First Financial (NASDAQ:THFF) from a hold rating to a buy rating in a research note issued to investors on Wednesday morning, Zacks.com reports.
-Zacks Investment Research currently has $47.00 price target on the bank’s stock.
+Zacks Investment Research upgraded shares of First Financial (NASDAQ:THFF) from a hold rating to a buy rating in a report issued on Wednesday morning, Zacks.com reports.
+Zacks Investment Research currently has $47.00 target price on the bank’s stock.

 According to Zacks, “First Financial Corporation is a multi-bank holding company.
 Subsidiaries include Terre Haute First National Bank, First State Bank, First Citizens State Bank of Newport, First Farmers State Bank, First Ridge Farm State Bank, First National Bank of Marshall, First Crawford State Bank, and the Morris Plan Company. “